steffan11001/Spring-Boot-Application/README.md

 ## Description

-A spring boot application which calculate the screen temperature         return a JSON with an object
+The spring boot application has a microservice called nightTimeTemperature which call an external API.
+The microservice calculate the screen temperature based on latitude and longitude and return an object with temperature value.

 ## How to run it

-### Application has multiple profiles
+Application has multiple profiles:
 * dev;
 * prod;
 * local.
-To set profil use *--env-file* argument and **.env** files
+To set a profil use *--env-file* argument and **.env** files like forward command.
 ```sh
 docker compose --env-file .\.env.dev up
 ```